wp-plugins/squirrly-seo/readme.txt

 == Reviews ==
 What have Bloggers and Experts written about Squirrly SEO?:

-Experts in online marketing have tested Squirrly and wrote their oppinion about it.
+Experts in online marketing have tested Squirrly SEO Plugin and wrote their oppinion about it.
 This here page highlights them, so that you can see what Squirrly SEO Plugin is all about :)
-<a href="http://www.squirrly.co/reviews-pag68312.html" title="Squirrly Reviews" target="_blank">Squirrly Reviews</a>
+<a href="http://www.squirrly.co/reviews-pag68312.html" title="Squirrly SEO Reviews" target="_blank">Squirrly SEO Reviews</a>

 [youtube http://www.youtube.com/watch?v=j9QbTE7-0EA]